How to Test My Checkout / Run a Test Transaction

 Setting your checkout up to test:

 1.)
-Create a 'Discount' code in your checkout editor to discount your main offer down to a low amount (preferably down to $1)
+Create a 'Discount' code in your checkout editor to discount your 'Main Offer' and any 'Addon Offer Bump' down to a low amount (preferably down to $1)

 - For more info on creating a 'Discount' code on a checkout, click HERE

 2.)
-Manually change the price of any Add-On Offer Bump / Upsell you may be including down to $1, in the Spiffy Checkout Editor
+Manually change the price of any Upsell you may be including down to $1, in the Spiffy Checkout Flow - Upsell tab

 3.)
 Publish your checkout and then visit your checkout and place an order